-(1) Organizations, Services, Administration.
+- (1) Organizations, Services, Administration.
 Organizations, services provided, administrative control, and lines of authority for the delegation of responsibility down to the patient care level shall be clearly set forth in written policies and procedures.
 Administrative and supervisory functions shall not be delegated to another agency or organization.
-Services not provided directly shall be monitored Chapter 111-8-31, Rules for Home Health Agencies Presented to BCH for Initial Adoption 12/13/12 and controlled by the primary agency, including services provided through subunits of the parent agency.
-If an agency has subunits, appropriate administrative records shall be maintained for each subunit.

-- (2) Governing Body.
-There shall be a Governing governing Body body which assumes full legal authority and responsibility for the operation of each Home Health Agencyhome health agency.
-The Governing governing Body body shall appoint a qualified administrator, arrange for professional advice, adopt and periodically review written bylaws and oversee the management and fiscal affairs of the agency.
+Services not provided directly shall be monitored and controlled by the primary agency, including services provided through subunits of the parent agency.
+If an agency has subunits, appropriate administrative records shall be maintained for each subunit. - (2) Governing Body.
+There shall be a governing body which assumes full legal authority and responsibility for the operation of each home health agency.
+The governing body shall appoint a qualified administrator, arrange for professional advice, adopt and periodically review written bylaws and oversee the management and fiscal affairs of the agency.
 The name and address of each officer, directors, and owner shall be disclosed to the Department.
-If the agency is a corporation, all ownership interests of five (5) percent or more (direct or indirect) shall also be disclosed. - (3) Group of Professional Personnel. - (a) A group of professional personnel, which shall include at least one physician and one registered nurse, with appropriate representation from other professional disciplines, shall establish and annually review the policies of each Home Health Agencyhome health agency governing scope of services offered, admission and discharge policies, medical supervision and plans of treatment, emergency care, clinical records, personnel qualifications, and program evaluation.
+If the agency is a corporation, all ownership interests of five (5) percent or more (direct or indirect) shall also be disclosed.

+- (3) Group of Professional Personnel. - (a) A group of professional personnel, which shall include at least one physician and one registered nurse, with appropriate representation from other professional disciplines, shall establish and annually review the policies of each home health agency governing scope of services offered, admission and discharge policies, medical supervision and plans of treatment, emergency care, clinical records, personnel qualifications, and program evaluation.
 There must be at least one member of the group who is neither an owner nor an employee of the agency. - (b) The group of professional personnel shall meet at least once per quarter unless circumstances require more often to advise the agency on professional issues, to participate in the evaluation of the agency's program, and to assist the agency in maintaining liaison with other health care providers in the community and in its community information program.
 The minutes shall be documented by dated minutes. - (4) Administrator.
-The administrator (who may also be the supervising physician or registered nurse), is responsible for organizing and directing the agency's ongoing functions; maintaining ongoing liaison among the Governing governing Bodybody, the group of professional personnel, and the staff; employing qualified personnel and ensuring adequate staff education and evaluations; ensuring the accuracy of public information, materials and activities; and implementing an effective budgeting and accounting system.
+The administrator (who may also be the supervising physician or registered nurse), is responsible for organizing and directing the agency's ongoing functions; maintaining ongoing liaison among the governing body, the group of professional personnel, and the staff; employing qualified personnel and ensuring adequate staff education and evaluations; ensuring the accuracy of public information, materials and activities; and implementing an effective budgeting and accounting system.
 A qualified person shall be authorized in writing to act in the absence of the administrator. - (5) Supervising Physician or Registered Nurse.
 Skilled nursing and other therapeutic services provided shall be under the supervision and direction of a physician or a registered nurse.
 This person or similarly qualified alternate shall be available at all times during operating hours and: participate in all activities relevant to the professional services provided, including the developing of qualifications and assignments of personnel.